Skip to main content

 Integrations

-# Register a Databricks data platform
+# Register a Snowflake data platform (BYO).

 integration = client.integrations.create_data_platform_sync(

-name="Acme Databricks UK",
+name="Acme Snowflake UK",

 region="UK-South",